What is Critical Thinking Communication?

 [7] https://shccares.com/blog/nursing-resources/a-nurses-guide-to-effective-communication-skills/

-Since there is no specific literature on this role/discipline yet, I’m going to run with the Google experimental AI definition for now since it’s the basis of what makes me love this craft so much:
+Since there is no specific literature on this role/discipline yet, I’m going to run with the Google experimental AI definition for now since it’s the foundation of what makes me love this craft so much: Knowledge > Artifacts

-None of the work we do is ever in silos — there are always other people involved somewhere along the way.
+This role sits at the intersection of information exchange between people.
+Any people.
+Whether it’s business and design, design and development, development and QA—none of the work we do is ever in silos—there are always other people involved somewhere along the way.